mariadb-corporation/mariadb-connector-nodejs/documentation/connection-options.md

 #### Trusted CA

-By default, Node.js trusts the well-know root Certificate Authorities (CA), based on Mozilla.
+By default, Node.js trusts the well-known root Certificate Authorities (CA), based on Mozilla.
 For a complete list, (including the popular and free Let's Encrypt), see the [CA Certificate List](https://ccadb-public.secure.force.com/mozilla/IncludedCACertificateReport).

 When using a certificate signed with a certificate chain from a root CA known to Node.js, the only configuration you need to do is enable the `ssl` option.